Joplin

 Joplin's longevity is built on standard, non-proprietary technologies that ensure your data outlives the app itself.

 Founded in 2017 by Laurent Cozic, Joplin started as a terminal app before expanding to desktop and mobile.
 Its growth has been steady and community-driven, avoiding VC funding traps.
-By 2025/2026 (Version 3.x), it reached a milestone of maturity with the introduction of multi-instance support and a stabilized plugin API.
+By early 2026 (Version 3.5), it reached a milestone of maturity with the introduction of multi-instance support, a stabilized plugin API, and the establishment of a warrant canary for transparency.

 Joplin is an Electron app on desktop and React Native on mobile.
 Uniquely, it doesn't just read files from a folder; it uses a local SQLite database for speed, indexing, and complex relationships (like tags and note links).
 This architecture enables fast search across tens of thousands of notes but requires an 'Export' step to get raw files.